benjamin-hodgson/Sawmill/README.md

 ### Querying a tree

 For example, suppose you're working with a simple language of arithmetic expressions featuring literal numbers, variables, addition, and unary subtraction.
+Each syntactic construct corresponds to a subclass of an `Expr` base type, so an expression like `(2 + x) + (-4)` would be represented as `new Add(new Add(new Lit(2), new Var(x)), new Neg(new Lit(4)))`.

 Here's a function to extract a list of the variables mentioned in a given expression (for example, a compiler writer might want to find the variables captured by a lambda expression):

 ```csharp
 IEnumerable<string> GetVariables(Expr expr)